-U.S. activist Elliott urges overhaul at Samsung Electronics
+Samsung Electronics to carefully review Elliott proposals, shares hit record high

 With such a small stake and an already adversarial relationship, Elliott faces an uphill climb in convincing other shareholders and Samsung's leadership team to implement its changes.

-One factor that could help Elliott in its efforts is Samsung Electronic' s more international shareholder base.
+One factor that could help Elliott in its efforts is Samsung Electronic's more international shareholder base.

-Unlike the Samsung C&T battle, where the majority of shareholders were domestic investors, 11 of Samsung Electronic' s top 20 shareholders are international investors, according to Thomson Reuters data.
+Unlike the Samsung C&T battle, where the majority of shareholders were domestic investors, 11 of Samsung Electronic's top 20 shareholders are international investors, according to Thomson Reuters data.

 U.S. activist ValueAct Capital was given a board seat at Microsoft Corp. in 2013, while holding only 0.8 percent of the company's stock.

 According to a person familiar with the matter, Elliott is seeking to speak with Samsung's leaders and board, and work with the company collaboratively to implement its proposed changes.
+Samsung did not immediately comment on whether it has been in communications with Elliott.

-Elliott's investment comes after Samsung has undertaken a series of moves to pave the way for a stable handover from the ailing, 74-year-old Lee Kun-hee, who runs the group, to his three children.
+Elliott's proposals come as Samsung Group has undertaken a series of moves to pave the way for a stable handover from the ailing, 74-year-old Lee Kun-hee to his three children.

-Lee's son, Jay Y. Lee, 48, is seen as the heir apparent, and his profile at the company has risen during the past few years.

-Among the hurdles to the handover is South Korea's inheritance tax, which could cost the company around $6 billion.
+Lee's son, Jay Y. Lee, 48, is seen as the de facto leader of Samsung Group as his father remains incapacitated following a 2014 heart attack.
+The younger Lee was nominated as a board director of Samsung Electronics last month - a role that analyst says will allow him to take a more public role in major strategic decisions.

 Speculation on how Samsung could restructure its business has loomed for at least a year, with analysts offering up a variety of options, including the so called "opco/holdco" division that Elliott proposed on Wednesday.